HandrewOltenish/Godot_Projects/Readme.md

 27. Lesson 20: What are strings, but a miserable pile of characters!
 In this lesson, I tell you, you can use strings to note animation names and play them with select functions.
 Totally tubular.
 28. Lesson 21: RETURN values finally!
 29. Lesson 22: Appending and popping values from array.
 This one was a real doozy.
 The logic is simple to understand, but hard to code at first.
 Having images is really helpful.
+30. Lesson 23: Accessing values in array: This lesson is really fun.
+Aligning tracks and inventory items.
+The syntax is just like C here.